 Eight billion people, eight billion stories.

-Some Neat Place is predicated on the idea that performing a single act of kindness every day can change someone's life and impact this world.
+Some Neat Place is predicated on the idea that performing a single act of kindness daily can change someone's life and impact this world.
 We're going to change the way kindness is created + make being nice cool all over again.
-Like my ex-gf changed my life by showing up to the hospital, overlooking my lies, and just hugging me.
+Like my ex-GF changed my life by showing up at the hospital, overlooking my lies, and just hugging me.

 I wouldn't be here without that.